What Is A Payment Service Provider? Everything You Need To Know

 - Scaling Issues: PSPs tend to cater to small, lower-volume businesses.
 An established business can easily outgrow the default PSP plan, so make sure to speak with your provider about getting a plan more suited to your volume when you approach the $10K/month threshold.

 - Restricted Industry Lists: While not unique to PSPs, they tend to be less inclined to take on high-risk industries.

 Is A Payment Service Provider Right For You?

 We’ve shared a fair amount of food for thought in this post, and ultimately, it’s up to each merchant owner to decide if a payment service provider is right.
-Of course, keep in mind that this post is speaking in generalities, and each PSP is going to have its own set of pros and cons.
+Of course, keep in mind that this post is speaking in generalities, and each PSP will have its own set of pros and cons.
 We do a lot of digging and researching here at Merchant Maverick, so if you are looking for something particular, you’ll probably find a post dedicated to it among our reserves.
-To help support you on your journey, check out these articles:

-In the meantime, we hope that this post gives you the information you need to go down the right path to entrepreneurial success!
+In the meantime, we hope this post gives you the information you need to go down the right path to entrepreneurial success!